iVis-at-Bilkent/sbgnviz.js/README.md

 Expands all nodes in the graph recursively.
 Considers 'undoable' option.

 `sbgnviz.hideNodesSmart(nodes)`
-Extends the given nodes list in a smart way and hides the resulting list.
+Extends the given nodes list in a smart way to leave the map intact and hides the resulting list.
 Considers 'undoable' option.

 `sbgnviz.showNodesSmart(nodes)`
-Extends the given nodes list in a smart way.
+Extends the given nodes list in a smart way to leave the map intact.
 Then unhides the resulting list and hides others.
 Considers 'undoable' option.

 `sbgnviz.showAll()`
 Unhides all elements.
 Considers 'undoable' option.